sulphite/JavaScript30/25 - Event Capture, Propagation, Bubbling and Once/README.md

 # Exercise 25: Event Propagation

-This isn't really a project at all, rather a more in depth explanation of how events work in your browser.
+This isn't really a project at all, rather a more in depth explanation of the order in which events trigger.

+Fire up the starting code and you will see 3 divs nested inside each other with classes "one", "two" and "three".
+Add click event listeners to these, with a callback function that logs the value of the classlist to the console.
+What will happen if you click on the middle div?

+## Explanation

 Say you have a page with some nested divs, and click event listeners on them.
 When you click on a nested div (or any other element), you trigger a click event on that div, but also on **every parent element of that div**, all the way up to the html element!
 This is what we mean by “bubbling”.